 When the dove appears, the divine mother appears.
 Peace, openness, embrace, she welcomes one and all.
 In her supreme expression, the feminine encompasses all.
-The feminine expression when she has risen to her highest expression, one of light and love.
+The feminine expression when she has risen to her highest expression is one of light and love.

-But in the charnel ground, she has descended in the depth of her essence.
-The low vibration of death.
-Death has no more than the absence of life or the opposite of life.
+But in the charnel ground, she has descended in the depth of her essence, the low vibration of death.
+Death as the opposite of life.
 Nonetheless, the charnel ground holds its own beauty.
 The base and bass of profundity.

 In the Underworld, Persephone has chosen to return.
 She ate the pomegranate seeds and created an alliance with the King of the Underworld, Hades.
 He promised to make her the Queen in and beyond the field in which she lives.
 She enjoyed her newly sovereignty.
 By eating the pomegranate seed, she makes the vow to return.
 Half of the year she will live with her mother, the goddess of fertility, the other half of the year she reigns in the Underworld.
 The feminine is expressing her duality: fertility and death — two aspects traveling on the continuum of manifestation.
 Persephone is a young maiden, a girl Queen of the Underworld, and a daughter to her mother Demeter.
 Demeter creates life.
 Creation contains the promise of liberation.
 When a woman takes the vow of fertility, she rises above the Earth.
 Persephone and Demeter are two aspects of the feminine, two archetypes we all can discover within ourselves: allowing death and life to mingle in Unity.